abimbola001/Ansible/README.md

 # Ansible
-Using Ansible to apply Redhat 7 Linux security baseline
+Using Ansible to apply Security baseline to Redhat 7 Linux servers